-Virtual Meetings: Today, it’s easier than ever to replicate the in-store buying experience, says Ryan Hakimi, vice president of the New York diamantaire, C.H.
+Today, it’s easier than ever to replicate the in-store buying experience, says Ryan Hakimi, vice president of the New York diamantaire, C.H.
 Hakimi, in a Plumb Club podcast, Automating Jewelry.
 “The technology is out there.
-Visitors can go into a retailer’s gallery and see a 360-degree view, or visit a virtual showroom and have a one-on-one appointment in a live setting.”
+Visitors can visit a retailer’s gallery and see a 360-degree view, or visit a virtual showroom and have a one-on-one appointment in a live setting.”

 A big success for jewelers, from independents to large retailers like Signet, has been virtual appointments, one-to-one video calls with customers to showcase products of personal interest, cites Kristopher, who suggests jewelers include a “request a virtual appointment” on their website to reinforce that personal touch.

-“We use TPC365 often,” says Steven Lerche, vice president of sales and operations for the New York City-based manufacturer, Goldstar Jewellery, who is part of a Plumb Club compliance committee helping to perfect the platform.
-“It provides a great way for us to show new product to our customers virtually, while allowing an interactive experience for them to feel more involved in the selection of product.
-TPC-365 helps us to cater proposals to our customers needs, track their selections, and export to work in any arena we need, whether it be virtual, in person, through email.
+“We use TPC365 often,” says Steven Lerche, vice president of sales and operations for the New York City-based manufacturer Goldstar Jewellery, who is part of a Plumb Club compliance committee helping to perfect the platform.
+“It provides a great way for us to show new products to our customers virtually while allowing an interactive experience for them to feel more involved in the selection of products.
+TPC-365 helps us to cater proposals to our customer’s needs, track their selections, and export to work in any arena we need, whether it be virtual, in person, or through email.
 The system also saves that information for future access.”

-“We incorporate a suite of light boxes, high definitions cameras, and 360 live videos to facilitate our B2B,” Lerche explains.
-“Many of those videos and high def imaging services directly help our retailers market their online items and .com business to the consumer.”
-He notes that customers, like Helzberg and Signet, have been great partners in working remotely to manage the business through digital platforms, as well as with their customers on a B2C level.
+“We incorporate a suite of light boxes, high definition cameras, and 360 live videos to facilitate our B2B,” Lerche explains.
+“Many of those videos and high-def imaging services directly help our retailers market their online items and .com business to the consumer.”
+He notes that customers like Helzberg and Signet have been great partners in working remotely to manage the business through digital platforms, as well as with their customers on a B2C level.

 Sharing his tip for success, John Carter, owner of Jack Lewis Jewelers in Bloomington, Illinois, says the approach to social media that works for his business has been to treat it like a TV station.
 “We empower our associates to shine, using their passions and talents, like photography and making videos, inviting clients to get to know them as people.”
 Team members star in features posted weekly, often about town, showcasing the local community.

-Social Media is a must because it’s the online space that allows businesses to reach their audience, generate brand awareness, engagement, sales, and revenue, underscores Ji Ji Lee, Marketing Director for the New York City-based manufacturer Jewelmark, in a Plumb Club podcast, 5 Modern Marketing Tips.
+Social Media is a must because it’s the online space that allows businesses to reach their audience and generate brand awareness, engagement, sales, and revenue, underscores Ji Ji Lee, Marketing Director for the New York City-based manufacturer Jewelmark, in a Plumb Club podcast, 5 Modern Marketing Tips.

-Lee shares that video formats, such as Instagram and Facebook Stories, video ads (especially interactive and shoppable), and augmented reality have proven to garner greater reach and engagement than static images, although they have their place in the mix.
-Brands can gauge this information in real time with customers, and use those findings to create and modify their digital content.
+Lee shares that video formats, such as Instagram and Facebook Stories, video ads (incredibly interactive and shoppable), and augmented reality, have proven to garner greater reach and engagement than static images.
+However, they have their place in the mix.
+Brands can gauge this information in real-time with customers and use those findings to create and modify their digital content.

-The company’s virtual try-on application allows customers to visualize a piece of jewelry on, using an existing product image or rendering of a design before a piece is built, Howard describes.
-“You can scale it up or down, rotate it, it’s like new age technology of photoshopping the jewelry on.
+The company’s virtual try-on application allows customers to visualize a piece of jewelry using an existing product image or rendering of a design before a piece is built, Howard describes.
+“You can scale it up or down, rotate it; it’s like new age technology of photoshopping the jewelry.
 It takes about 45 seconds to pull up and share with customers, who can save images to share with others for feedback or to drop a gift hint.

-Using a hologram machine or box, even a smart phone or tablet, customers can view, in mid air, a piece from every angle, 360-degrees, and in full color.
-What’s more, you can change metal color or gemstone in the design as it floats before you.
-The brand, for which half its business is custom work for jewelers, cites sales conversion rates for jewelers using the technology 30% to 40%.
+Using a hologram machine or box, even a smartphone or tablet, customers can view, in mid-air, a piece from every angle, 360 degrees, and in full color.
+Moreover, you can change metal color or gemstone in the design as it floats before you.
+The brand, for which half its business is custom work for jewelers, cites sales conversion rates for jewelers using the technology as 30% to 40%.